 Consider that the Vive comes with two motion controllers and enough sensors for roomscale VR, while its competitor, the Oculus Rift, ships with an Xbox One controller and is saving roomscale capabilities for a future upgrade.

 Even with its hefty price tag, the HTC Vive remains to be one of the most worthwhile and exciting gaming experiences you will have for years to come.

 - Beautiful 2400×1080 resolution and 110° FOV

 - Steam VR promises to be a major game platform

 - Two positional trackers require a large space

 - Requires a PC with a high-end GPU

 Oculus is the most well-known name in virtual reality, and their Rift headset is synonymous with this decade’s VR boom.
 Deservedly so, at that, as the Rift is one of the best VR experiences out there.

 The headset is comfortable and easy to wear.
 It comes with a motion sensor and a wireless Xbox One controller for out of the box gaming.
-This control setup can be upgraded with the Oculus Touch controllers, but the Rift functions fine without it.
+If you want to play some of the more anticipated titles for the Rift, you’ll want to upgrade to the Oculus Touch controllers, but you can still enjoy the Rift without them.

 The headset completes the immersion experience with a microphone and integrated headphones that provide spatialized HRTF audio.